spectrio/playbook/github-packages.md

 echo "@spectrio:registry=https://npm.pkg.github.com/" >> .npmrc
 ```

-Next, you need to set up your auth token in your `~/.npmrc` file
+Next, you need to set up your auth token in your `~/.npmrc` file.
 Instruction to generate a personal access token can be found [here][3].

 ```console